to place it on page-->

 Ch 30

-Row 1: Single crochet in second chain from stitch.
-Single crochet in each additional chain across row.
+Row 1: Single crochet in the second chain from the hook.
+Single crochet in each additional chain across the row.
 Chain 2, turn.

-NEXT STITCH: Yarn over and insert hook into the same single crochet as the stitch you just made and pull up a loop.
+NEXT STITCH: Yarn over and insert hook into the same single crochet as the stitch you just made, then pull up a loop.
 (3 loops).
-Yarn over and pull up a loop, insert hook into the next single crochet stitch and pull up a loop (5 loops) Yarn over and pull through 3 loops, yarn over and pull through 3 loops.
+Yarn over and pull up a loop, insert hook into the next single crochet stitch and pull up a loop (5 loops).
+Yarn over and pull through 3 loops, yarn over and pull through 3 loops.
 Continue in this way across the row.

 Row 3: Single crochet in each forked half double crochet across row.